publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schIV/ptC/m__us_usc_t12_s2202c.md

         A National Special Asset Council shall be established by the Assistance Board to—

-            (A) monitor compliance with the restructuring requirements of this section by qualified lenders certified to issue preferred stock under [section 2278b–7 of this title][/us/usc/t12/s2278b–7], and by special asset groups established under subsection (b) of this section; and
+            (A) monitor compliance with the restructuring requirements of this section by qualified lenders certified to issue preferred stock under [section 2278b–7 of this title][/us/usc/t12/s2278b–7], and by special asset groups established under subsection (b); and

             (B) review a sample of determinations made by each special asset group that a loan will not be restructured.